glycerine/greenpack/README.md

 * support for marking fields as deprecated

-* if you don't want the zid and type-clue appended, the `-omit-clue` option means you can use `greenpack` as a msgpack-only generator.
+* if you don't want the zid and type-clue appended, the `-omit-clue` option means you can use `greenpack` as just a better msgpack-only generator.

 # from the original https://github.com/tinylib/msgp README